 (Artist Review ‘Anatomy of a Thought’, published in KiT Magazine, January 2013 issue, by Lidia Casari)

-The strength of natures beauty is clearly captured through Doherty's responsive use of colour and attention to detail.
-Physical instability surfaces within the work through an almost playful act, strongly pronounced with the use of metaphorical animal and bird heads morphed with human figures.
-The work not only crosses the line between natures creatures but also the line between the corporeal, ethereal, conscious and unconscious states of being.
-Dipping into this realm, in which representation and fantasy meld, this artist emerges with unsettling images of a fragile and rare beauty.
+Physical instability surfaces in the work through an almost playful act, strongly pronounced with the use of metaphorical animal heads morphed with human figures.
+Not only crossing the line between natures creatures but also the line between the physical, psychological, conscious and unconscious states of being.